Sorting fact, disinformation amid Russian war on Ukraine | Times Leader

 DIRECTLY WITNESSED

-— Russian shelling continued to hit civilian targets in Ukraine’s second-largest city, Kharkiv.
+— Russian shelling hit civilian targets in Ukraine’s second-largest city, Kharkiv.
 In video verified by the AP, explosions burst through a residential area of the city.

-— Hospital workers transferred a Kharkiv maternity ward to a bomb shelter.
-Amid makeshift electrical sockets and mattresses piled up against the walls, pregnant women paced the crowded space, accompanied by the cries of dozens of newborns.

-— Flames shot up from a military base northeast of Ukraine’s capital, Kyiv, in the suburb of Brovary, according to footage verified by the AP that was shot from a passing car.
-AP photos showed wounded men being treated at a hospital in Brovary.

 — Images showed a TV tower in Kyiv on fire.
 Ukraine officials said a Russian strike on the tower killed five people and left five more wounded.
 Local media had reported Ukrainian TV channels stopped broadcasting shortly after the strike.
-An official with Ukraine President Volodymyr Zelenskyy’s office said some channels have resumed broadcasting.
+An official with Zelenskyy’s office said some channels had resumed broadcasting.

-— In Moscow, people lined up to withdraw cash as sanctions imposed by Western countries threatened to drive up prices and reduce the standard of living for millions of ordinary Russians.

 — Powerful blasts could be heard Tuesday night in central Kyiv.
 People on the ground reported car alarms were set off by the blasts, a first in the central part of the capital city where Russian forces are encroaching.